AliManjotho/coshmdm-code/README.md

 ## Citation

-If you find our work useful in your research, please consider citing:
+If you find our work helpful in your research, please consider citing the following paper:

 ```
 @article{manjotho2025coshmdm,